pmatheusvinhas/react-waitlist/docs/getting-started.md

    - Handles all client-side interactivity

 This approach ensures that sensitive information like API keys stays on the server while providing a seamless user experience with client-side interactivity.

+#### Important Note on Imports

+To maintain proper separation between server and client code:

+- Always import `ServerWaitlist` from `react-waitlist/server` in server components
+- Always import `ClientWaitlist` from `react-waitlist/client` in client components

+This separation is crucial for frameworks like Next.js that enforce strict boundaries between server and client code.

 ### 2. Client-Side with Security Utilities